Brandon Miller (basketball, born 2002): College career

 Miller was named to the Naismith College Player of the Year and Julius Erving Award watch lists entering his freshman season at Alabama.
 On November 21, 2022, Miller earned his first Southeastern Conference (SEC) Freshman of the Week honor.
 On December 17, 2022, Miller scored 36 points and six rebounds against Gonzaga.
 He posted an Alabama freshman-record 41 points on February 22, 2023, in a 78–76 overtime win against South Carolina.
+Miller was named the Most Valuable Player of the 2023 SEC men's basketball tournament after averaging 20.3 points and 11 rebounds over three games.
+He finished the season averaging an SEC-high 18.8 points per game and also averaged 8.2 rebounds and 2.1 assists.